 Themes

-- Illuminated River Video Category: With video becoming one of the most powerful ways we consume and share stories, this new category marks a bold step forward, allowing new ways for all photographers and videographers to engage with the Illuminated River bridges.
+- Illuminated River Short Film Category: With film becoming one of the most powerful ways we consume and share stories, this new category marks a bold step forward, allowing new ways for all photographers and filmmakers to engage with the Illuminated River bridges.
 Spanning nine bridges from London Bridge to Lambeth Bridge, Illuminated River is the world’s longest public art commission.
 An orchestrated series of artworks using LED lights brings the city’s bridges to life, transforming the River Thames at night.
-Videos must be 2.5 minutes max in length and can be taken on any device.
+Short films must be 2.5 minutes max in length and can be taken on any device.
 Entrants are encouraged to demonstrate artistic creativity and imagination.

 - Under 30?
 Tick the box in the submission form below and be in with the chance to win a special extra prize.